18 Critical Rules To Deal With A Crisis/Disaster At Work

 This manager, for a single moment, lost control in a crisis, and the backlash was hard, and the crisis was deepened.

-I had met this manager previous to the crisis, and to me, he was a well-liked and respected leader in our company and the industry in Malaysia.
-He had no track-record of unprofessional behavior and had an exemplary record previously.
+I had met this manager before the crisis, and to me, he was a well-liked and respected leader in our company and the industry in Malaysia.
+He had no track record of unprofessional behavior and had an exemplary record previously.
 So, what went wrong?

 2. Understand The Snowball Effect Of Losing Control

 The email personally attacking this leader came out six months after this event.
-It took time for the feelings of ill-will and resentment to fester and become a significant issue.
-Those who were insulted by the attack on their professionalism, knowledge, and maturity spread poison amongst their colleagues and friends, to the point where most of the staff were now fearful of this manager.
-They were afraid that if they made a mistake, they would be verbally attacked and insulted.
+It took time for the feelings of ill will and resentment to fester and become a significant issue.
+Those insulted by the attack on their professionalism, knowledge, and maturity spread poison amongst their colleagues and friends to the point where most of the staff were now fearful of this manager.
+They feared that they would be verbally attacked and insulted if they made a mistake.

 When the fear in a workforce grows, this has knock-on impacts on teamwork, collaboration, and the people’s working culture; fear breeds resentment.